InformaticsMatters/dls-fragalysis-stack-kubernetes/rancher/README.md

 >   Ensure you are using kubectl 1.18 or better.

 ### Installing helm
-For reference refer to the [installing Helm] documentation.
+For a detailed reference refer to the [installing Helm] documentation.
 Helm now has an installer script that will automatically grab the latest version of Helm and install it locally: -